pivotal/docs-tap/scst-scan/ivs-grype.hbs.md

 ```

 Where:

 - `GRYPE-SCANNER-IMAGE` is the Grype scanner image.
-See [Grype documentation](https://github.com/anchore/grype#getting-started) for more details.
+See [Grype documentation](https://github.com/anchore/grype#getting-started).